cangursu/SocketServer/README.md

     ```

 ### Client
 The `client/src/main.cpp` file demonstrates a `SocketClient` implementation.
-This example shows you how to switch between TCP and UDS via `FDBASE_TCP` or `FDBASE_UDS`, which is quite similar to `SocketServerImpl`.
-The `SocketClientImpl` is your client implementation, and in this example, the client sends a string (without a null terminator) to the server but does not receive anything.
+This example shows you how to switch between TCP and UDS via `FDBASE_TCP` or `FDBASE_UDS`, which is quite similar to `EchoServer`.
+The `EchoClient` is your client implementation, and in this example, the client sends a string (without a null terminator) to the server but does not receive anything.

 1. Execute the compiled client binary:
     ```sh